Master of Teaching

 There is a strong demand for qualified teachers and graduate starting salaries for teachers are high compared tothe graduate average.
 The increased demand for teachers has also resulted in improvements in teaching conditions, resources and career advancement opportunities.
 As a graduate of this course you may find employment as ateacher within the private or public education sectors.
 You will complete at least 60 days of supervised school or early childhood education experience and will be required to apply for the Working With Children Check (WWCC) administered by the Department of Justice.

 The strands in Primary and Secondary, will be available at Burwood (Melbourne) campus, and in Cloud (online) mode.
 The Early Childhood strand commences at Burwood (Melbourne) campus, and Waurn Ponds (Geelong) in community-based mode i.e. a combination of intensive and cloud (online) mode study.
 Not all secondary methods will be available at Burwood (Melbourne) or in Cloud (online) mode.
+Leadership and Internationalisation specialisations are only available in Cloud (online) mode.

 Entry requirements - specific